 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-US Army Sgt.
-1st Class Randall D. Shughart and Mstr.
-Sgt.
-Gary I. Gordon, Somalia Conflict – Snipers, 1st Special Forces Operational Detachment-Delta (1SFOD-D) – Delta Force
+This route is dedicated to US Army Sergeant First Class Randall S. Shughart and Master Sergeant Gary I. Gordon.
+Randall and Gary were snipers, 1st Special Forces Operational Detachment-Delta (1SFOD-D) – Delta Force.

 This is the first post of this section that I have included two service members.
 Because Randy Shughart and Gary Gordon’s acts of valor are so closely related, I decided to include them together.
 Now, sit back and read of the incredible bravery of these two heroes.